OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/Arras-Session-Definitions.md

     }
 ```

 The dsos shown here are part of the Moonray release.
-Another general parameter is entry, which should appear in just one computation.
+Another general parameter is `entry`, which should appear in just one computation.
 Arras will use whichever machine is assigned to this computation as the entry node -- meaning that this is the machine that the client will connect to, to communicate with the session.
 It is not required, but the session may be slightly more efficient if the entry computation is one that communicates directly with the client.
 In this case, we pick the dispatch computation:

 ```json
     "dispatch": {